 Michael Gerber has more than a decade of experience in Emergency Medical Services.
 He started in 2001 with the Bethesda-Chevy Chase (Md.)
 Rescue Squad, where he still regularly serves as a paramedic.
 This year also marks his seventh with the Alexandria (Va.)
 Fire Department, where he currently serves as an EMS Supervisor.
 In the course of his time with both departments, he has helped plan the fire department’s response to major storms and other natural disasters; provided medical care on the National Mall during the July 4 celebration; and staffed the city of Alexandria’s Emergency Operations Center.
 In addition, Michael has extensive teaching experience in the Washington, DC, area and at the Virginia State EMS Symposium.
-In December, he will receive his Master’s in Public Health at the George Washington University.
+Gerber recently received his Master’s Degree in Public Health at the George Washington University.

-Nick Gerstel started his career as a volunteer in Penn Hills, PA, just east of Pittsburgh.
-Nick worked for six years at the Allegheny County Emergency Operations Center, where he served as both a 911 dispatcher and telecommunications trainer.
-While he served as the Assistant Chief in Penn Hills, he made the move to the City of Johnstown, PA, where he was hired as a firefighter onto Truck 2.
-In 2011, Nick relocated to South Strabane, PA Fire Department.
+Nick Gerstel started his emergency services career as a volunteer in Penn Hills, PA, just east of Pittsburgh.
+Nick worked for six years at the Allegheny County Emergency Operations Center, where he served as a 911 dispatcher, Telecommunications Training Officer, member of the Allegheny County HazMat “Red Team,” PEMA Radiological Team, and member of the Allegheny County Animal Rescue Team.
+While he served as the Assistant Chief in Penn Hills, he made the move to the City of Johnstown, PA, where he was worked as a Firefighter/Operator on Truck 2.
+In 2011, Nick relocated to the South Strabane, PA Fire Department.
 Gerstel, along with Strauss, wrote a successful grant for a community AED in 2004 under the St Margaret Foundation Program.
 He, along with the Penn Hills Fire Department, used this very AED to save a life on Christmas night in 2012.

 Nick served under the Fire-Medical response team at the US Amateur Open in 2003 and both the Fire and Emergency Communications Mobile Unit for the US Open in 2007 at Oakmont Country Club.
 Nick has been instructing CPR & First Aid for a decade and currently resides in Washington, PA.